xbtsw/makejs/doc/tip.md

 logic in your makefile, if too long to code directly inside makefile, make a module and `require` it.

-If you find a solution to a common problem that no package exist on npm solves it, feel free to create a npm package for the problem.
+If you find a solution to a common problem that no package exist on npm solves it well, feel free to create a npm package for the problem.
 When creating the package, keep in mind that it may also be useful for other purpose other than makefile (for server, web page, etc).
+So it is recommended to make your API as fluid as possible, focus on one problem as much as possible.
+In particular, avoid creating a catch-all function with countless options configuered with a json object ;]

 ## Debug your makefile with node debugger